henryiii/flake8-errmsg/README.md

 RuntimeError: 'Some value' is incorrect
 ```

-Now there's a simpler traceback, less code, and no double message.
+Now there's a simpler traceback and no double message.
 If you have a
 long message, this also often formats better when using Black, too.

 Reminder: Libraries should produce tracebacks with custom error classes, and